kosli-dev/jenkins-demo/README.md

 ### Merkely

-There is *demo* organization at https://app.merkely.com/ - please reach out to us if can see that organization after loggin in.
+There is *demo* organization at https://app.merkely.com/ - please reach out to us if you can't see that organization after loggin in.

 ### Infrastructure